Minorities in Ukraine: Ethnic groups

-Other notable ethnic minorities are the Albanians, Austrians, Crimean Karaites, Krymchaks, Swedes (in Gammalsvenskby) and Vlachs.
+Other notable ethnic minorities are the Albanians, Austrians, Crimean Karaites, Krymchaks and Swedes (in Gammalsvenskby).

 Sub-ethnic groups

 The 2001 Ukrainian census listed seven sub-ethnic groups of Ukrainians: Boykos, Hutsuls, Lemkos, Litvins, Polishchuks, Rusyns, and Pinchuks, with nobody identifying as the latter at the time of the census.
 Other sub-groups of Ukrainians include the Batyuks, Bukovinians, Dolynians, Opolyans, Podolyans, Pokuttians, Siverians, Slobozhans, and Volhynians.
 Outside of Ukraine, the Rusyns are often recognized as a separate nationality.

 Russian sub-ethnic groups in Ukraine are the Lipovans and Molokans, as well as the Goryuns, who self-identify as a separate ethnic group distinct from both Russians and Ukrainians, or as a mix of the two.
-Other such groups are the Crimean and Nadazovia Greeks; Carpathian, Crimean, Galician, Mennonite, Volhynian, and Zipser Germans; as well as Meskhetian Turks, Bessarabian Bulgarians, and Hollenders.
+Other such groups are the Crimean and Nadazovia Greeks; Carpathian, Crimean, Galician, Mennonite, Volhynian, and Zipser Germans; as well as Meskhetian Turks, Bessarabian Bulgarians, Hollenders and the Romanian-speaking Vlachs/Volokhs.

 Indigenous peoples of Ukraine

 According to the 2021 law "On the Indigenous Peoples of Ukraine", the indigenous peoples of Ukraine are defined as ethnic minorities with distinctive languages, cultures, and representative bodies, that formed on the territory of Ukraine and do not have their own state entities outside of the country.
 The law lists the Crimean Tatars, Crimean Karaites and Krymchaks as such indigenous peoples of Crimea.
 There have been attempts to recognize other groups, such as the Gagauz and the Nadazovia Greeks, as indigenous.